AI-RESEARCH-GROUP/Pytorch-UNet-2/README.md

 For training on your images use train2.py.
 For training, program assumes input image size 512 x 512 which is broken by program into 128 x 128 for training.

 There is no limitation of image size on testing/predicting/checking output.

+--------below  is as in original version by milesial/Pytorch-UNet
 ### Prediction

 You can easily test the output masks on your images via the CLI.